 Proper supervision on technique

 As with all resistance training, particularly in younger athletes, the emphasis should be on proper and safe technique.
 Younger athletes who are unfamiliar with resistance training should be coached and supervised by an adult with expertise in resistance training of the pediatric athlete.
 The descriptions outlined above are for descriptive purposes only; anyone planning on engaging in them should consult a proper manual or seek professional assistance.

 For more on neck strengthening advice from MomsTEAM's expert physical therapist, Keith Cronin, DPT, click here.

-Editor's Note: Both Doctors Meehan and Cronin will be featured in MomsTEAM's soon-to-be-released football concussion documentary,"The Smartest Team", discussing neck strengthening as a way to reduce the risk of concussion
+Editor's Note: Doctors Meehan and Cronin are featured in MomsTEAM's PBS documentary,"The Smartest Team: Making High School Football Safer" discussing neck strengthening as a way to reduce the risk of concussion.